Supergiovane/node-red-contrib-tts-ultimate/README.md

 **msg.selectedFile = "Garage door open"** <br/>
 Overrides the selected message and plays the filename you passed in.
 Please double check the spelling of the filename (must be the same as you can see in the dropdown list of your own files, in the node config window) and do not include the <b>.mp3</b> extenson.<br/>

+**msg.priority**<br/>
+If set to <b>true</b>, the OwnFile message will cancel the current TTS queue, will stop the current phrase being spoken and the TTS-Ultimate node will play this priority message.<br/>
+Please refer to *msg.priority* msg input property of TTS-Ultimate for info on how this message will be handled<br/>

 ![Logo](https://raw.githubusercontent.com/Supergiovane/node-red-contrib-tts-ultimate/master/img/madeinitaly.png)